 What Do Physical Therapist Do?

-A Day in the Life of a Physical Therapist (PT)
+Daily Life Of a Physical Therapist (PT)

 - Refer clients to community resources or services.